Jaycode88/msp-2/TESTING.md

 #### Jest Test Issues

+I attempted to use Jest for the suggested TDD(Test driven development) method.
+I was able to do this with the variables but ran into problems when I attempted to test functions, Therefore I did as much TDD as possible then went on to finish the project and re-attempt further tests at the end.
+Please see details below.

 I first attempted to set up my Jest tests by mocking the Dom, I found I was not able to pass the simplest of tests, I re-watched the walkthrough content and decided to use the Jest spy method which enabled me to pass the tests shown above.

 After passing the 7 tests I went on to attemp to test the startGame function but ran into difficulty due to not being able to re-asign to constant variables.
 Therefore I attempted to change the imports from const to let, see below: